 Where does this leave landlords and owners of buildings which have external cladding?

-Tenants and residents are also worried not only for their own safety but also that any costs to replace cladding could be passed on to them.
+Tenants and residents are worried not only for their own safety but also that any costs to replace cladding could be passed on to them.
 Landlord’s insurers are standing firm on claims for costs based on the premise that the cladding was deemed safe under the former legislation prevailing at the time it was installed.

 It is crucial that landlords can clearly demonstrate they have followed the best and most up-to-date advice available and that their building conforms to the highest safety standards; this doesn’t just affect any cladding but will also have a broader impact on fire alarm systems, smoke detectors, fire barriers and fire escapes.